YuanL12/graph-mph0/README.md

 # graph-mph0
 This is a project about computing Multiparemeter Persistence at dimension 0 for filtered graphs.

+## TODO
+1. Make sure the result of rivet and mpfree matches in paper: Fast minimal Presentation of Bi-
+2. Update the table result
+3. try the new top-tree library to see the performance change.
+The goal is
+4. Memory Usage
+5. Size of grade_collection vector

 ## Install
 ### Basic Steps: